 Steve Gilford, author, historian and filmmaker is also Senior History Consultant to Kaiser Permanente.
 He’s lectured on Henry Kaiser, the shipyards and on the Kaiser Health Plan at colleges, museums and community groups.
 He was the history consultant for the Oakland Museum of California’s retrospective on the life of Kaiser, “Think Big: Henry J. Kaiser”.
 Steve has been interviewed on a variety of US and European television and radio programs.
 He is also on the Board of the Richmond Museum of History which is restoring the Kaiser-built Victory ship, SS Red Oak Victory.
 If he looks vaguely familiar, he keeps showing up in the KQED fund-raising reruns of the popular Robert Redford documentary, “Saving the Bay”.
 His most recent book is “Build ‘Em by The Mile, Cut ‘Em Off by the Yard: How Henry Kaiser and the Rosies Helped Win WW II”.

 3200 N. Laughlin Road.
 Santa Rosa, CA, 95403

 Directions: From Santa Rosa, take Highway 101 North and exit at Airport Blvd.
 Turn left on Laughlin Road toward the museum.
-The Mesa building is located on the left side of the street a couple hundred yards past the museum.
+The Columbia Distributing building is located on the left (east) side of the street a couple hundred yards past the museum.